linyuunc/group-tasks/README.md

 **Description**:
 This is retrieved verbatim from the article cited below.

 Description of the study:  The study was conducted for a six-week period and employed a simple, two-group comparison, contrasting TGT with a control treatment involving traditional instructional approaches (meaning lecturing style classrooms, but students were nominally assigned to five-member teams).
 Each treatment group comprised a separate language arts class, with both classes meeting during the same time period of the day.
 Students were assigned, on a stratified-random basis (stratifying on verbal ability), to either of the two treatment groups.
 Each treatment group met daily for a 50-minute period.
 Teacher effect was partially controlled by rotation of teachers across treatment groups every 5-7 days, resulting in equal exposure of both teachers to both treatment conditions.
 Pre- and post-test measures of academic achievement were obtained.
 Posttest measures of classroom social process and student attitudes were also administered.
 The average grade equivalent scores for the Vocabulary section on the Gates-MacGinitie is 4.3 (range from 1.5 to 7.1), and for the Comprehension section is 4.2 (range from 1.4 to 7.0).
-Independent Variable is
-Dependent variables were (1) language arts skills, (2) classroom group process, and (3) student perceptions of the class.
 The authors think TGT works because
 (1) making success in the classroom (on academic skills) of greater importance (2) increasing the belief that the student has a good chance of success in the classroom.
 Both changes in beliefs are likely to have direct and positive impact on the student's level of involvement in the classroom.

-Description: Three key components: teams, games, and tournaments
+Description: Three key components: *teams, games, and tournaments*

 The team component involves placing students on four or five-member teams.
 The teams are created to form maximal heterogeneity within each team (on such dimensions as student academic ability, sex, and race) and comparability across teams.
 Team membership is kept intact, and intrateam cohesion is fostered by regularly scheduled team practice sessions as well as the placing of teammates in adjacent seats.

 The games, component is defined by a series of instructional games.
 In order to win at the games, the students must acquire the concepts or skills addressed by the target curriculum unit.
 In most instances the participating teachers design their own games (based on a Generalized Instructional Gaming Structure, GIGS) using multiple choice, true-false, or other objective-type items.

-The games are played in weekly tournaments in which each student competes with two other students of comparable ability representing other teams.
+The games are played in **weekly** tournaments in which each student competes with two other students of comparable ability representing other teams.
 At the end of each tournament session (typically lasting from 30 to 45 minutes) a "top scorer," "middle scorer," and "low scorer" is declared at each three-person game table.
 The individual student's game scores are converted to team scores and winning teams are declared.
 Classroom newsletters (distributed weekly) provide public feedback and reinforcement for both team and individual scores after each tournament.

 * Citation: https://files.eric.ed.gov/fulltext/ED110885.pdf**

 **3. Group Investigation (GI) (Sharan & Sharan,1976, 1992) D**

 **Description:**
-Stage 1: Identify the topic to be investigated and organizing students into research groups
+Stage 1: Identify the topic to be investigated and organizing students into research groups (There are 5 steps in stage 1.)

 Step1: This may take two or three class periods.
 The teacher presents a broad topic to the whole class, encourages diverse reactions, and expose students to different resources.
 Step 2: The teacher asks student what they want to investigate.
 Each student writes their own question.
 Step 3: The teacher makes all the suggestions available to students.